Quantitative Fundamental Theorem of Asset Pricing: On -arbitrage and -martingale measures

-This section contains the main results of this paper, and to make it more readable we postponed most of the proofs to Section~\ref{sec:NA_multistep}.
+This section contains the main results of this paper, and to make it more readable we postpone most of the proofs to {Section~\ref{sect:proofs}}.
 Unless differently specified, definitions and results below hold for any $p\in[1,\infty)$.
-In some cases we will need to differentiate, in particular distinguishing between $p=1$ and $p>1$.
+In some cases we will need to differentiate, in particular distinguishing between the two cases $p=1$ and $p>1$.